 The Encyclopedia web site was announced to the public in May 1998.
 This again marked a first for Cleveland and the university: not only was the Cleveland volume the first modern urban encyclopedia, but now it was the first to be available on the World Wide Web.
 Other cities contemplating web-based histories, such as Chicago, looked to Cleveland as a model for their product.
 The National Endowment for the Humanities which showed a strong interest in supporting state and regional on-line encyclopedias in the early 2000s also looked to the Cleveland project as a model and consulted its staff for advice.
 In its first half month of public operation (May), the Cleveland website had 8,000 hits.
 By September 1999, the site was averaging 50,000 hits per month from around the world.
 By 2003 the number of monthly hits had exceeded 350,000.

 John J. Grabowski, the Krieger-Mueller Associate Professor of Applied History currently serves as editor of the on-line version of the Encyclopedia of Cleveland History/Dictionary of Cleveland Biography.
 The Krieger Mueller chair (a joint position with the Western Reserve Historical Society) was created, in part, to provide a position to oversee the project.
 Two history graduate students supported by the Ralph M. Besse Fellowship (created to honor one of the major proponents and supporters of the earlier printed editions of the Encyclopedia) assist in maintaining the on-line version.
 Currently, the editor and his assistants focus on updating existing entries on the website, correcting entries when necessary and, adding new content, including links to other relevant sites, images, maps, and sound files.
-The version of the Encyclopedia which you are currently reading represents a web redesign created by Besse Fellow, John Baden with the assistance of James Nauer, Systems Engineer for Technical Infrastructure Services at CWRU.
+The Encyclopedia site was redesigned in 2009 by Besse Fellow, John Baden with the assistance of James Nauer, Systems Engineer for Technical Infrastructure Services at CWRU.
+In May 2015 the Encylopedia transferred from its original CMS and platform to the current Terminal 4 based site.

 The main Encyclopedia site is now complemented by a separate site, maintained at the Digital Case site at the university's Kelvin Smith Library.
 This version serves as an editorial archive for the project, which preserves the content of the full on-line version on an annual basis.
 It thus provides the ability to track editorial and structural changes to the Encyclopedia over time.